-We currently have only two employees which is not a sufficient number of employees to segregate responsibilities.
+We currently have only two employees, only one of whom is fulltime, which is not a sufficient number of employees to segregate responsibilities.
 We may be unable to afford the cost of increasing our staff or engaging outside consultants or professionals to overcome our lack of employees.